Vegan and Vegetarian Definitions

 To date, there is no legally binding definition of the terms ‘vegan’ and ‘vegetarian’, neither at EU nor at a member state level.

-In the meantime, EVU has issued a joint statement on this topic together with the European food industry, represented by the umbrella organisation FoodDrinkEurope and EuroCommerce, representing retailers and wholesalers.
+In the meantime, the EVU has issued a joint statement on this topic together with the European food industry, represented by the umbrella organisation FoodDrinkEurope and EuroCommerce, representing retailers and wholesalers.

 Sporadically, the existence of traces of animal substances in food products labelled as vegan or vegetarian is considered to be problematic.
 EVU provides a detailed position on this topic.

-The aim of EVU is to promote transparency on products suitable for vegans and vegetarians.
+The aim of the EVU is to promote transparency on products suitable for vegans and vegetarians.
 As long as there is no legal definition and certainty for consumers, certification schemes can offer guidance when making purchasing decisions.

 EVU endorses the V-Label.